Murray, Kentucky: Education

 The Murray Independent School system has been a part of the community since 1872, when the first public school was built in the center of town.
 Murray's school system has an enrollment of over 1,800 students.
 There have been 35 National Merit Finalists since 1974.
 In 2006, the Murray High School test scores were ranked as being 9th in the state of Kentucky.
 Standard & Poor's recognized the Murray Independent school district as being one of only 18 Kentucky school districts as an outperforming school district.
 The athletic program competes in Kentucky High School Athletic Association (KHSAA) Class AA in football and class A in cross-country, and track, the only three sports in which the KHSAA divides schools into classes by enrollment.
 Other sports, most notably basketball, are conducted in a single-class format.
 The school system also covers numerous extracurricular activities, from band, arts, social clubs, and an academic team.

-Students from northern and western Murray attend schools in the Calloway County School District, while those from the rest of the city attend those in the Murray Independent school district.
+The Calloway County School District has an enrollment of 3,200 students that are located in Calloway County Preschool, three elementary schools, Calloway County Middle School, and Calloway County High School.
+The Calloway County Lakers participate in KHSAA sports such as football, basketball, baseball, softball, tennis, wrestling, cross-country, track and field, bass fishing, and trap shooting.
+Additionally, Calloway County students participate in several extracurricular activities, including state-renowned chapters of academic team, Future Business Leaders of America, FFA, and Robotics.
+In 2022, Calloway County High School won the state competition in Future Problem Solving, while in 2023, Calloway County Middle School placed second in the state in Quick Recall, a buzzer-style competition within academic team.

+Students from both Murray High School and Calloway County High School can attend the Murray/Calloway County Area Technology Center, where students can take classes in automotive technology, carpentry, culinary arts, electrical skills, machine tool technology, nursing, and welding.

 Higher education

 Murray is the home of Murray State University, a four-year public university.
 It was founded in 1922 as the Murray Normal School.
 The university today offers 11 associate, 64 bachelor, and 42 master's programs, and has an enrollment of over 10,000 students.
+Murray State University is led by President Dr. Bob Jackson.